U.S. History Lesson Plans and Resources

 Carter as President and Ex-President

 A lesson plan for grades 6-8 from The Discovery Channel School.
-See also Lifelong Leadership: Jimmy and Rosalynn Carter for another lesson plan.

 The Carter Center